jsoncruzsipiran/MyShell/P3/README.md

         and echo step 2".

-    vi. chainConditionalsTwo(): Write a program, where conditional commands = "echo hello
+    vi. chainConditionalsTwo(): Write a program, where conditional commands = "cat badfile
-        and cat badfile
+        and echo hello
         or echo runs because cat failed".
         This test specifically tests out that if the "and" command fails, the next "or" command should execute.

     vi. conditionalPipelinesOne(): Write a program, where conditional commands = "echo hello | cat badfile
-        and echo pipeline failed".
+        and echo pipeline failed
+        or echo print this".
         This test specifically tests out program logic when the first command contains a failing pipeline.

     vi. conditionalPipelinesTwo(): Write a program, where conditional commands = "echo hello | cat
-            and echo pipeline succeeded".
+            and echo pipeline succeeded
+            or echo should not print".
             This test specifically tests out program logic when the first command contains a pipeline that succeeds.

     viii. dieMiddle(): Write a program, where conditional commands =